-☐ Approved by the Food and Drug Administration.
-(That is, the Food ar has approved the drug for the diagnosis or condition for which it is be 0 or - Supported by certain reference books.
-(These reference books Hospital Formulary Service Drug Information; the DRUGDEX Information, the National Comprehensive Cancer Network and Clinical Phasuccessors.) tion System; and, for
+- □ Approved by the Food and Drug Administration.
+(That is, the Food and Drug Administration has approved the drug for the diagnosis or condition for which it is being prescribed.) - or Supported by certain references, such as the American Hospital Formulary Service Drug Information and the DRUGDEX Information System.